This is where all 50 states stand on reopening - Local News 8

 Kansas

-Kansas Gov. Laura Kelly issued a stay-at-home order which will remain in effect until April 19.
+Gov. Laura Kelly issued a stay-at-home order, which has been extended until May 3.

-The governor said during a press briefing on Friday that she is considering extending the order and will address it this week.

-“My guess is, yes we will extend it but we don’t know the details right now,” Kelly said.

 Kentucky

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.